siteslave/mydatepicker-th/README.md

 the options listed above.
 Currently supported languages: en, fr, ja and fi.
 If the locale is used it overrides dayLabels, monthLabels, dateFormat, todayBtnTxt, firstDayOfWeek and sunHighlight properties from the options.

+* new locale data can be added to [this](https://github.com/kekeh/mydatepicker/blob/master/src/my-date-picker/my-date-picker.locale.service.ts) file.

 ### selDate